 Figure 3 – Box Plot elements

 There are two versions of this table, depending on whether you check or uncheck the Use exclusive version of quartile field.
-If checked then the QUARTILE.EXC version of the 25th and 75th percentile is used, while if this field is unchecked then the QUARTILE (or equivalently the QUARTILE.INC) version is used.
+If checked then the QUARTILE.EXC version of the 25th and 75th percentile is used (or QUARTILE_EXC for Excel 2007 users), while if this field is unchecked then the QUARTILE (or equivalently the QUARTILE.INC) version is used.